Transferring Universities Or Changing Courses? Here’s What You Need To Know

 If they don’t, do you have sufficient work experience to make up for the shortfall?
 Is there another university with lower requirements you might consider?
 Always have an informal discussion with the admissions team at the university you’d like to apply to so you have an idea of what’s possible.

-What information do I need to gather?
+What information will you need to have ready?

 Before going through the formal UCAS process again, it’s best to contact the admissions team for the university you wish to transfer to.
 You’ll need the following information to hand so they can tell you if the course will consider your application: